hasanmd1/data-analysis-projects/eCommerce Analysis & Prediction/README.md

    - Use SQL for basic summary statistics.
    - Utilize Python/R for in-depth EDA, exploring distributions, correlations, and trends.

-3. **Advanced Analysis and Modeling (Optional)**
+3. **Advanced Analysis, Machine Learning Model Design and Modeling (Optional)**
    - Apply statistical analysis or machine learning techniques using Python/R for deeper insights or predictive modeling.

 4. **Data Visualization**
-   - Create visualizations using Tableau/Power BI to represent insights effectively.
+   - Create visualizations using Tableau && Power BI to represent insights effectively.
    - Utilize Python/R for customized visualizations to showcase key findings.

 5. **Documentation, Presentation and Reporting**